mweel1/usa_high_level/USA-Internet/index.md

 1. Allow an artist to post their music on .artist domain name and submit content to the moderation service and media server.
 2. Allow the artist to publish their music for discovery to various networks that they choose to allow preview of content.
-3. Allow a hotel to purchase their music from the artist while providing a commission to the network (if defined).
+3. Allow a hotel to purchase their music from the artist via a network.
-4. Allow users to purchase music from live artists that are playing.
+4. Allow users to press the application zone button and purchase music from a live artists that is playing, or provide a tip.
-5. Allow users to purchase the music when its playing throughout the hotel where it will be added to their [personal profile](/grants/personal-profile/) music catalog upon completion.
-The app will be launched using [application zones](/application-zones/).
-6. Order food from a local restaurant where its delivered via food delivery services.
+5. Order food from a local restaurant where its delivered via food delivery services.
-7. Order food at the restaurant
+6. Order food at the restaurant
-8. Purchase tickets to a show
+7. Purchase tickets to a show